UPDATED

 • Know yourself.
 We all have times when we are better able to handle stress than at other times.
 If you have a lot going on in your personal life, you will have less energy to invest in needy patients.
 Recognize what your limits and current personal demands are and create a way to balance work and home.
 This doesn’t mean that you’ll care less about your patients but that you are figuring out how best to serve them in the long run.

-The best thing you can do for yourself, your family, and your patients is to be aware that burnout and compassion fatigue are real.
+The best thing you can do for yourself, your family, and your patients is to look out for the warning signs.

 You began your CNA career, eager and passionate about what you do.
 To keep feeling that way for many years, take care of yourself and watch for any signs that could hurt your enthusiasm.
 If you notice anything, don’t wait to ask for help or support.
 We want you to have a long and successful career!